 It can be terrifying to have a police officer pull you over and arrest you.
 In the moment, it is easy to simply accept the situation, not wanting to aggravate anyone.
 However, you do not have to accept that an arrest is appropriate without due process.
 Just because an officer asserts you were driving under the influence, they cannot arrest you without proof.
 You are innocent until proven guilty.
-At The Koffel Law Firm, our DUI attorneys can help you fight your arrest.
+At Koffel Brininger Nesbitt, our DUI attorneys can help you fight your arrest.
 Here are some ways you can beat an OVI.

 There Is No Reasonable Suspicions for the Traffic Stop

 An officer must have probable cause for pulling over a driver.
 Under the fourth amendment, citizens are protected from unwarranted, intrusive interrogations.
 That is why the driver must exhibit signs of intoxication or reckless behavior due to drugs or alcohol.
 You cannot be stopped without reasonable cause.
 If the arresting officer cannot prove suspicions, you case may be dropped.

 When an officer pulls over a driver suspected of driving under the influence, they pay close attention to signs of drugs or alcohol use.
 They will look for things such as alcohol on your breath, blood shot eyes, lack of focus, and drowsiness.
 However, these symptoms can occur without taking drugs or alcohol.
 You may be tired or need prescription medicine that gives you red eyes.
 An officer should be certain of signs of intoxication before an arrest.